Embanking of the tidal Thames: In response to storm surges

 The river broke through the wall at Bermondsey (1294); Southwark (1311); Dagenham, and between Greenwich and Woolwich (1320s); Stepney (1323); the North Kent marshes (1328); Southwark (again), between Greenwich and Plumstead, Stone, Kent (1350s) and Stepney (again) (1369); Barking (1374-5); Dartford, Erith (1375) and elsewhere.
 The Black Death pandemic killed so many labourers it became harder to keep up the walls.
 Later, the dissolution of the monasteries may have caused loss of local expertise with consequent wall breaches that were not repaired for decades e.g. at Lesnes Abbey (Plumstead and Erith).

 These were violent incursions of water, not smooth increases.
 The walls were rebuilt a step higher and stronger, accordingly.
-Likewise, after the North Sea flood of 1953 the walls were systematically raised in many places.
-A height of 18 feet was recommended for agricultural land, more for built up areas.
-The lines of the existing walls were generally retained, although some new walls were built to dam off creeks.

 Quite often, inned lands were abandoned permanently to the river and reverted to salt marsh; they still had value for fishing, willows and reeds (for basket-making, thatching, flooring).
 "Horse-shoes" are evidence of this.
 Even on relatively modern maps, "characteristic horse-shoe shaped 'set- backs' reveal where sea or river walls had been breached, and the line of the wall set back around the deep scour hole which had resulted from the movement of water in and out through the narrow gap."
 Some examples are given below.

+1953 North Sea storm surge

+In the North Sea flood of 1953, the existing defences in London were just adequate to prevent major damage.
+Further down the estuary, though, the walls were not tall or strong enough: 120 km2 of lands were seriously flooded.
+Accordingly, those walls were raised and strengthened — a minimum height of 18 feet was recommended for agricultural land.
+The lines of the existing walls were generally retained, although some new walls were built to dam off creeks.
+However, it was then realised that London was in much greater danger than before.
+Calculations showed that, if the incident were to be repeated, the surge waters would now be constrained to move further up the river, overtopping London's walls by as much as 20–25 cm.
+Paradoxically, it was the failure of the downstream walls that had absorbed waters and spared London.
+While the Thames Barrier project would solve the problem, it would take another 8 years to complete.
+Consequently, as a precaution, a building programme was instituted to raise Central London's river walls.
+It was completed by 1973.